 For matches which are arranged at short notice or are all-ticket, the club will publicise the arrangements for buying tickets in the ‘News’ section of the official website.

-Tickets sold in advance, for example by online sales, will be mailed to fans up until about four days before the game.
-After that time they will be held for collection on the day of the game at the complimentary tickets window.
-Tickets are mailed at the recipient’s risk, unless recorded delivery is requested, in which case a small additional fee will be charged.
+Tickets sold in advance, for example by online sales, will be mailed to fans up until three days before the game.
+After that time, they will be held for collection on the day of the game at the complimentary ticket window.
+Tickets are mailed at the recipient’s risk, unless Special Delivery is requested, in which case a small additional fee will be charged.

 Refunds on season tickets